Residual Waste Disposal Strategy

 About this project

-To plan for the future, the City is developing a long-term Residual Waste Disposal Strategy.
-The Strategy includes completion of an Individual Environmental Assessment (EA) for the expansion of the W12A Landfill which is expected to reach capacity in 2024.
+To plan for the future, the City is developing a long-term Residual Waste Disposal Plan.
+The Plan includes completion of an Individual Environmental Assessment (EA) for the expansion of the W12A Landfill which is expected to reach capacity in 2024.
 The individual EA requires approval by the Minister of Environment, Conservation and Parks.

 About this project